 As you watch anime or listen to music there are some helpful extensions where you can see the hiragana or kanji translation for your native language subtitles.
 Some good examples for these extensions are Anki Integration and Learning with Language Learning with Netflix.

-For more recommendations on listening methods of learning Japanese, check out this guide to improve your Japanese listening skills.
+For more recommendations on listening methods of learning Japanese, check out our Top 15 Japanese Listening Tips!

 Japanese Study Tip 6 | Learn Japanese Through YouTube Videos